Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Counting Majority-Minority Districts with Noise

-We generate ensembles of plans using a technique called short-burst optimization, which is designed to output plans with many majority-Black MMDs.
-This is motivated by the observation that Gingles 1 incentivizes plaintiffs to maximize the number of MMDs in the illustrative plan.
-(See~\ref{sec:mmd_vanilla_v_bursts} for a comparison to the \vanilla ensemble.)
+Gingles 1 incentivizes plaintiffs to maximize the number of MMDs in the illustrative plan, shifting the distribution of plans.
+To study the effect of this shift, we generate ensembles of plans using a technique called \emph{short-burst optimization}, which is designed to output plans with many majority-Black MMDs~\citep{cannon2023voting}.
 It is generally intractable to determine the maximum possible number of MMDs in a plan at the scale of a US state.
 Therefore, we use the optimized chains as a proxy for a redistricter who is trying to draw a plan with a near-maximal number of majority-minority districts.

+We use short-burst optimization in a manner suggested to us by Duchin (personal communication, August 2025).
+We run 100 chains (500 for Georgia) with short burst optimization for 100,000 steps each in parallel.
+From each chain, we randomly subsample 10 plans from among those with highest MMD count in DEMO, resulting in 1,000-plan ensembles (5,000 for Georgia).

+This approach is somewhat heuristic, but it allows us to observe the effects of incentivizing maps with certain characteristics, as Gingles 1 does.
+The ensembles can also be seen as containing plans that might have been selected as a Gingles 1 illustrative plan by a redistricter who used short-burst optimization to find maps with many MMDs.
 While the human and the algorithm differ in their methods for selecting plans, this methodology sheds light on the qualities of plans that are drawn from a nearly-maximal distribution.

+\nt{This approach is computationally intensive, requiring hundreds of CPU-hours to generate an ensembles of 5,000 plans for the state of Georgia.
+We ran fewer chains for other states in order to allow us to complete our experiments in a reasonable timeframe.
+We observed that analyzing the first 1,000 plans of the Georgia ensemble yielded similar results to the full 5,000 plan ensemble.}